-Sylvaheim Explained is a theoretical and practical guide in how to use Jungian Stories and Images in teaching and counselling young people.
-It also outlines the foundations of Universal Psychology and Story Image Therapy.
+Sylvaheim Explained: An Introduction to Story Image Therapy and Tools (SIT)® is a theoretical and practical guide in how to use Jungian Stories and Images in teaching and counselling young people.
+It also outlines the foundations of Universal Psychology and its practical application: Story Image Therapy.

 Unlike The Magic of Jung which contains Dr Gordillo’s personal narrative to Jungian psychology (and Stoic philosophy) for youth health and healing, Sylvaheim Explained uses the latest research to explain how and why to use ancient psycho-spiritual principles for modern youth.
 That is, the importance of combining their physical, mental, emotional and spiritual/philosophical aspects in what Dr Gordillo calls the Bed of Life.